Olifants Estuary, South Africa

 Figure 3: Discussing the boundaries of the Community Conservation Area at a meeting of fishers with social partners, in Ebenhaeser, June 2016

-Challenging the Mining Proposition
+Challenging the mining proposition

 Figure 4: Fishers, university researchers and students meeting together on the banks of the Olifants estuary (September 2016)

-During 2015 and 2016, the fisheries authority, the Department of Agriculture, Forestry and Fisheries, began putting in place procedures to implement the Small-scale Fisheries Policy promulgated in 2012.
-This policy recognizes small-scale fishers as a legal category of fishers and commits to protect their rights, give preferential access to coastally dependent communities and provide support to develop this new sector.
-The development and promulgation of the new policy and set of regulations(6) was seen as a victory for small-scale fishers who have been struggling to gain legal access to resources traditionally harvested since the advent of democracy in 1994.
-However, implementation of this policy is proving complex and challenging as many thousands of fishers assume that the policy will secure their access to marine resources but are required to meet certain criteria and follow various administrative procedures to qualify for such a right.
+Between 2016 and 2019, the fisheries authority, the Department of Agriculture, Forestry and Fisheries, began putting in place procedures to implement the Small-scale Fisheries Policy promulgated in 2012(1).
+The policy recognises small-scale fishers as a legal category of fishers and commits to protect their rights, give preferential access to coast- dependent communities and provide support to develop this new sector.

 Practical Outcomes

-• A much greater appreciation of the rights and interests of different users and stakeholders in the Olifants fishery has emerged which has been useful in discussions with the government regarding future management of the estuary and fishery.
+• A much greater appreciation of the rights and interests of different users and stakeholders in the Olifants fishery has emerged, which has been useful in discussions with the government regarding future management of the estuary and fishery.

 • Increased understanding amongst fishers and government officials of the importance of the estuary for conservation, livelihoods and culture and an initiative to declare a community conservation area at the mouth of the estuary.